spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 - An infrastructure cluster profile for Azure.
 Review [Create an Infrastructure Profile](../../../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md) for guidance.

-- If you do not provide your own Virtual Network (VNet), Palette creates one for you with compute, network, and storage resources in AWS when it provisions Kubernetes clusters.
-Ensure there is sufficient capacity in the preferred AWS region to create the following resources.
-Note that Palette does not create these resources if you specify an existing VPC.
+- If you do not provide your own Virtual Network (VNet), Palette creates one for you with compute, network, and storage resources in Azure when it provisions Kubernetes clusters.
+Ensure there is sufficient capacity in the preferred Azure region to create the following resources.
+Note that Palette does not create these resources if you specify an existing VNet.
     - Virtual CPU (vCPU)
-    - Virtual Network (VNet)
+    - VNet
     - Static Public IP addresses
     - Azure Virtual Private Network (VPN) Gateway
     - Load balancers